Kailashw/card-game-simulator/README.md

 - **Card**: Represents a card with a rank and suit.
 - **Deck**: Manages a deck of 52 cards, with functionality for drawing and shuffling.
 - **Player**: Represents a player with a hand of cards and the ability to draw cards from a deck.
+- **Game**: Represents a game with group of players, where they can draw or pack.

 ## Installation